 In the next blog in this series, I’ll go deeper into that much-maligned number one list: the TO DO list.

 This article contains some affiliate links to the Book Depository.
 Meaning: if you order the books mentioned directly after clicking on the link, I get a tiny fee in compensation for my referral.
 While I appreciate this support for my writing I also want to say: Do not hesitate to order with your local bookstore if you can!
 It’s important we keep those alive.

 Would you like to work on creating your own supporting system of lists with me in coaching?
 I’m happy to support you!
 We can troubleshoot your current system, or design a new one.
 We will experiment and reflect until you have something that works for you… Book a free coaching consultation here

 I’m thinking of building a short online course around this blog series.
-Shoot me an email or book a coffee call with me to give me some input, if you are interested in getting access to that as part of a pilot group.
+If you are interested in getting access to that as part of a pilot group, please shoot me an email or book a coffee call with me to give me some input.

 First published 24th of June 2021, updated on 29th of November 2021